AquaAuma/FishGlob_data/README.md

 ### Credit and citation

-We highly encourage users to cite the corresponding data descriptor paper along with primary SBTS sources included in the FISHGLOB data files.
+We highly encourage users to cite the corresponding data descriptor paper along with primary SBTS sources included in the FISHGLOB data files and Table 1 of the data descriptor.
 Appropriate credit includes citing primary datasets and/or the [data descriptor](https://osf.io/2bcjw/) for the integration methods developed to gather regional surveys together depending on usage.

 ### :warning: Important updates :warning:

-> **16/11/2023**: FishGlob_data v2.0 incoming
+> **23/11/2023**: FishGlob_data v2.0

 > **05/09/2023**: Norwegian survey is erroneous and will be replaced with a Barents Sea centered survey over 2004-onwards which will change the spatio-temporal coverage of the region (coordinated by Laurene Pecuchet with IMR), see [issue #29](https://github.com/AquaAuma/FishGlob_data/issues/29)